Gordon Cummins: Catherine Mulcahy

-On Thursday, 12 February, Cummins accosted a 25-year-old prostitute named Catherine Mulcahy in Regent Street.
-Mulcahy—who used the alias Kathleen King—agreed to take him to her flat in nearby Southwick Street.
+On Thursday, 12 February, Cummins accosted a 22-year-old prostitute named Catherine Mulcahy in Regent Street.
+Mulcahy—who used the alias 'Kathleen King'—agreed to take Cummins to her flat in nearby Southwick Street.
 The two travelled to her flat via taxi, with Cummins giving her the agreed fee of £2 in advance.
 Upon entering her flat, Mulcahy lit her gas fire and began removing her clothes, but did not remove her boots.
-(Note: The evening of 12 February had seen snowfall, and the weather was markedly cold.
+(Note: The evening of 12 February had seen snowfall in Central London, and the weather was markedly cold.
 Mulcahy had kept her boots on as she undressed to avoid her feet coming into contact with the cold floor.)
-She later stated a "strange smile" appeared on Cummins's face as she removed her clothing, lay upon her bed and beckoned him to join her.
-He removed his clothes, then approached Mulcahy, clambered atop her, slammed his knees into her stomach and attempted to strangle her as he pinned her body to the bed with his own weight.
-Mulcahy fought her attacker, kicking his stomach with her boot and breaking free of his grasp as Cummins fell to the floor beside her bed.
-Mulcahy then ran screaming from her flat to the house of a neighbour.
+She later informed police that a "strange smile" appeared on Cummins's face as she removed her clothing, lay upon her bed and beckoned him to join her.
+Cummins removed his clothes, then approached Mulcahy and clambered atop her; he then immediately slammed his knees into her diaphragm—knocking the wind from her lungs—and attempted to strangle her as he pinned her body to the bed with his own weight.
+Mulcahy fought her attacker, briefly attempting to dislodge his grip before clawing at his wrists, then kicking him in the stomach with her boot, causing Cummins to fall headfirst to the floor beside her bed.
+Mulcahy then ran naked and screaming from her flat to that of a neighbour across the hallway as Cummins shouted for a match to illuminate the dimly-lit living room.

 Possibly as a means of deterring Mulcahy from reporting the assault to police, Cummins partially dressed himself before approaching her neighbour's flat.
 He then gave her a further eight £1 notes, stating: "I'm sorry.
 I think I had too much to drink this evening" as Mulcahy repeatedly shrieked her belief he was a murderer.
 Cummins then grabbed his coat and fled, unwittingly leaving his RAF webbing belt at her address.
+Mulcahy reported this incident to police the following day.